arangodb/docs/3.7/graphs-satellite-graphs-management.md

 (either orphan or a vertex collection within a relation) defines the sharding for all collections within the graph.
 They have their `distributeShardsLike` attribute set to the name of the [initial](graphs-satellite-graphs-details.html#the-initial-collection) collection.
-This collection can not be dropped as long as other collections follow its sharding (i.e. they need to be dropped first).
+This collection cannot be dropped as long as other collections follow its sharding (i.e. they need to be dropped first).

 **Examples**